dotnet/docs/docs/core/diagnostics/distributed-tracing-concepts.md

 For improved performance in high throughput applications, distributed tracing on .NET supports sampling only a subset of requests rather than recording all of them.
 For activites created with the recommended <xref:System.Diagnostics.ActivitySource.StartActivity%2A?displayProperty=nameWithType>
-API, logging libraries can control sampling with the
+API, telemetry collection libraries can control sampling with the
 <xref:System.Diagnostics.ActivityListener.Sample%2A?displayProperty=nameWithType> callback.
 The logging library can elect not to create the Activity at all, to create it with minimal information necessary to propagate distributing tracing IDs, or to populate it with complete